awsdocs/aws-systems-manager-user-guide/doc_source/automation-jenkins.md

 1. Choose the **JSON** tab\.

-1. Replace the default content with the following\.
-Be sure to replace *us\-west\-2* and *123456789012* with the Region and account you want to use\.
+1. Replace each *example resource placeholder* with your own information\.

    ```
    {